 Master of Studies in Law (MSL) Program

-The Master of Studies in Law (MSL) at the University of Florida Levin College of Law is a fully online, 30-credit graduate degree designed for working professionals who work adjacent to the law but do not intend to practice law.
+The Master of Studies in Law (MSL) at the University of Florida Levin College of Law is a 30-credit graduate degree for professionals who work alongside the law but do not intend to practice it.
+No JD is required, and no LSAT or GRE score is needed to apply.

 Program Highlights

-- Complete in as little as one year (Most students complete in two years for work-life balance)
+- Finish in as little as one year; most students take two

-- Three start terms per year: Fall, Spring, and Summer
+- Three start terms each year: Fall, Spring, and Summer

 Concentrations and Areas of Study